-If you’re skeptical of working with an outsourcing partner, we’ll debunk a few commonly held myths while highlighting how technological advancements have made tax preparation safer & faster.
+If you’re skeptical of working with an outsourcing partner, we’ll debunk a few commonly held myths while highlighting how technological advancements have made tax preparation safer and faster.

 It’s Fast & Secure

-- 24×7 Service – Outsourcing is game changing for US-based CPA firms.
+- 24×7 service – Outsourcing is game changing for US-based CPA firms.
 Thanks to the time zone differences, they can get their work done overnight.
-Since it’s not possible for local firms to operate 24×7 due to increased costs, outsourcing tax preparation partners offer the flexibility to keep their services running constantly.
+Since it’s not possible for local firms to operate 24×7 due to increased costs, outsourcing tax preparation partners offers the flexibility to keep their services running constantly.

-- One-Stop-Shop for All Things Tax – US tax filings range in complexity from Individual (1040, 1040A, 1040EZ, 1040NR) to Corporate (1120, 1120S), Fiduciary (1041) and additional business tax compliance.
+- One-stop shop for all things tax – The US tax filings range in complexity, from Individual (1040, 1040A, 1040EZ, 1040NR) to Corporate (1120, 1120S), Fiduciary (1041), and additional business tax compliance.
 Having the expertise and bandwidth amongst your staff may be a challenge, but with a trusted tax preparation partner, you can be confident that your work will be completed on time in complete conformity with IRS tax codes and regulations.

 Nothing is certain except death & taxes –

-For the USA CPA & accounting firms, there’s still plenty of time to share their pandemic laden workload to a trusted partner overseas and to catch a breath during what seems like a never-ending financial year.
+For the US CPA and accounting firms, there’s still plenty of time to share their pandemic-laden workload to a trusted partner overseas and to catch a breath during what seems like a never-ending financial year.